-Most rust stains in swimming pools are caused by metal objects that have fallen into the pool such as hairpins, nails, toys or other metal items.
-When these items are immersed in salt water, they begin to rust and stain the pool surface within a few days.
+Most rust stains in swimming pools come from metal objects that have fallen into the pool such as metal shavings from grinding, nails, or toys.
+If these items fall into saltwater, they begin to rust and stain the pool surface within a few days.
 The best way to remove rust stains in swimming pools is by using our rust stain treatment kit.
 We can remove any kind of rust stains in your pool without draining the water or acid washing the surface.

-Rust fragments can also settle in a pool when building work, grinding or cutting of metals is done near the pool.
+Rust fragments can also settle in a pool when building work, grinding, or metal cutting takes place near the pool.
 These fragments will not be noticeable at first but will begin to rust a few days later and appear like small rust spots.
-Small rust spots can also be introduced to the pool from cheap pool salt that contains small metal fragments.
+Small rust spots are often introduced to the pool from cheap pool salt that contains small metal fragments.

 If you suspect that your rust stain is from the pool reinforcing steel scroll to bottom of page…

 Signs of pool rust staining:

 We remove rust stains from every type of pool finish.
 As the images show, we can remove stains from swimming pool surfaces without draining the pool water, blasting or acid washing.
 Remember, our treatment is a fraction of the cost of an acid wash and a lot faster and a lot less hassle!

 If you are unsure of the type of stain you have please feel free to speak with us.
 There is no cost or obligation.